Expensify/App/docs/articles/new-expensify/expenses-&-payments/Connect-a-Personal-Bank-Account.md

 title: Connect a Personal Bank Account to Receive Payments
 description: Receive payments and reimbursements by adding a personal bank account.
 ---
-Connecting a personal bank account to Expensify allows you to:
+Connecting a personal bank account to Expensify allows you to get reimbursed for company expenses and receive peer-to-peer payments directly into your Expensify Wallet.
-  - Receive peer-to-peer personal payments
-  - Get reimbursed for company expenses

 **To connect a personal bank account:**
 1. Click your profile image or icon in the bottom left menu.